EltonGashi/API-Investment-Management/README.md

 password2 Password@123

-3. after you get the token go to this link : http://127.0.0.1:8000/api/upload/ , go to Header, and pass Authorization as key and as values pass Token and the token you got from register and upload files
+3. after you get the token go to this link : http://127.0.0.1:8000/api/upload/ , go to Header, and pass Authorization as key and as values pass Token and the token you got from register and upload files, also dont forget to upload the trade file first then the cashflows file

 dont forget to pass a POST method